ffassler/dhcp-packets-analyzer/README.md

 # dhcp-packets-analyser
-Tool to analyse DHCP packets on a network device
+Tool to analyse [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) packets on a network device.
+The DHCP packets could be print on standard ouput or/and push to [Zipkin](https://zipkin.io/), a distributed tracing system.

+The interaction with Zipkin is realized through the [OpenTracing APIs](https://opentracing.io/).

 ## Build